-Take advantage of the Summer weather by taking your workout outside and going for a run.
+Take advantage of the warmer weather by taking your workout outside and going for a run.
 Running is a great way to get fit and have fun.

 Among many other benefits, running improves: